Sciebo-RDS/rds-ng/deployment/NOTES.md

 ## Environment files

 Variables are passed to the containers via environment files found under `/deployment/env/`.
+We do not supply any defaults here, but examples can be found under `/deployment/env/examples`.
+Copy these to `/deployment/env` and adjust them to match your own deployment environment.

+### Prefixes

 By default, the `Release` deployment uses no prefixes for these files, while the `Debug` one uses a `dev.` prefix.

 To change the prefix to use, create a `.env` file in `/deployment/containers/` and set the following environment variable: